IBM-Bluemix-Docs/security-advisor/setup-network.md

 # Enabling Network Insights
 {: #setup-network}

-With {{site.data.keyword.security-advisor_long}}, you can continuously analyze your Virtual Private Cloud (VPC) network interface flow logs to detect any suspicious activity by using learned patterns and threat intelligence.
+With {{site.data.keyword.security-advisor_full}}, you can continuously analyze your Virtual Private Cloud (VPC) network interface flow logs to detect any suspicious activity by using learned patterns and threat intelligence.
 {: shortdesc}

 ## Before you begin
 {: #before-network}